SchulzLab/SNEEP/docs/detailsInput.rst

 Optional parameters
 =======================================

-In the following we outline all optional parameters which can be used to run SNEEP in more detail.
+In the following, we outline all optional parameters that can be used to run SNEEP in more detail.

 Flag -o: Specify an output folder
 ===================================

-As default the result of our pipeline is stored within the folder SNEEP_output/.
-Using the flag -o a user-defined path for the output folder can be given.
-Notice that if you set this flag, it must be given as first argument.
-The (potential) content of the output folder is automatic overwritten whenn running SNEEP.
+As a default, the result of our pipeline is stored within the folder SNEEP_output/.
+Using the flag -o, a user-defined path for the output folder can be given.
+Note that if you set this flag, it must be given as first argument.
+The (potential) content of the output folder is automatically overwritten when running SNEEP.

 Flag -n: Number of threads
 ==========================

-To speed up the p-value computation of the binding affinity and the random background analyses the parameter n can be specified.
+To speed up the p-value computation of the binding affinity and the random background analyses, the parameter n can be specified.
 Default: -n 1.

-Flag -p: p-value threshold for TF binding score
+Flag -p: p-value threshold for the TF binding score
 ===================================================

 This flag specifies the p-value threshold for the TF binding score.
-For a TF the binding score is computed for all possible shifts that overlap with the SNP.
-If a shift exceeds the p-value threshold, a absolute maximal differential TF binding score is computed.
-We recommend to use a moderate p-value threshold of 0.5.
+For a TF, the binding score is computed for all possible shifts that overlap with the SNP.
+If a shift exceeded the p-value threshold, an absolute maximal differential TF binding score was computed.
+We recommend using a moderate p-value threshold of 0.5.
 Default: -p 0.5.

-Flag -b and flag -x: Base frequency for TF binding affinity computation
+Flag -b and flag -x: base frequency for TF binding score computation
 =========================================================================
-The approach to derive the p-value for the TF binding score allows to include the base frequency of the bases and the transition frequency between to bases of the considered sequences.
-We computed both frequencies for the human genome and provide them within our GitHub repository (necessaryInputFiles/frequency.txt and necessaryInputFile/transition_matrix.txt).
-If these frequencies are not specified, we assume as default 0.25.
+The approach to derive the p-value for the TF binding score allows us to include the base frequency of the bases and the transition frequency between to bases of the considered sequences.
+We computed both frequencies for the human genome and provided them within our GitHub repository (necessaryInputFiles/frequency.txt and necessaryInputFile/transition_matrix.txt).
+If these frequencies are not specified, we assume a default of 0.25.

-Flag -c: p-value threshold for absolute maximal differential TF binding score
+Flag -c: p-value threshold for the absolute maximal differential TF binding score
 ===============================================================================
-The p-value threshold for D\ :sub: `max` is per default set to 0.01.
-In our benchmarking analyses outlined in our `paper <sneep paper>`_, best results were observed for p-value thresholds between 0.01 and 0.001.
+The p-value threshold for D\ :sub: `max` is set to 0.01 by default.
+In our benchmarking analyses outlined in our `paper <sneep paper>`_, the best results were observed for p-value thresholds between 0.01 and 0.001.

 Flag -k: dbSNP database (dbSNPs_sorted.txt.gz)
 ===============================================